winniebahati/Human-Factors-in-Security-Risk-Perception-and-Assessment-SLR/README.md

     template-replication-package
      .
-     |--- data/                            Contains data extracted from didgital libraries, including the results of each filtering steps
+     |--- data/                            Contains data extracted from didgital libraries in .bib format.
+In addition, we provided the excel files of the results from each filtering steps.
+We used 1 or 0 to indicate inclusion (1) and exclusion (0) from consideration.
      |